schmucas/gutenberg_search/README.md

 ```shell script
 search_words.DataLakeBuilder.main(Array("dev"))
 ```
+(this might take a while depending on the amount of files read)

 once data lake is built.
 We can perform the searches (again, 3rd argument is optional)
 ```shell script